Implement a product feature using GitHub Spec Kit

 /speckit.clarify

-GitHub Copilot will analyze the spec.md file and generate clarification questions.
+GitHub Copilot analyzes the spec.md file and evaluates whether clarification questions are necessary.

-For example, you may receive questions that are similar to the following:
+For example, you might receive questions that are similar to the following sample questions:

-The questions will be presented one at a time.
+The questions are presented one at a time.

 In a production environment, your answers should reflect careful analysis of business needs, user experience considerations, and technical constraints.
-However, for this training, you can selected the recommended option for each question.
+However, for this training, you can select the recommended option for each question.

 When you provide an answer, GitHub Copilot updates the spec.md file with clarifications.